PDI

 iPhotoTESTfolder contains a low-resolution 72 ppi collection of ten files of one image in various common Color Spaces, in tagged/untagged states, designed to PROOF how the different profiles, color spaces, 2.2 and 1.8 MONITOR GAMMAS and COLOR GAMUTS react in various computer programs and picture viewers.

-Moving this series of 10 .jpg photos into picture viewers like Bridge, iPhoto, Aperture, Windows Picture Managers, Lightroom, Microsoft Word, Finder, Apple's Preview.app should be enlightening for how the different RGB color spaces, gammas and color gamuts react in the various Operating Systems like OSX Snow Leopard 10.6 and Windows XP Windows Vista Windows 7 and their digital apps.
+Moving this series of ten .jpg photos into picture viewers like Bridge, iPhoto, Aperture, Windows Picture Managers, Windows Explorer, Lightroom, Microsoft Word, Finder, Apple's Preview.app should be enlightening for how the different RGB color spaces, gammas and color gamuts react in the various operating systems and apps.

 iPhotoTESTfolder files are included with the above "DOWNLOAD all" folders.